AhanMourya/iot-fleet-reliability-reviewer/README.md

-public postmortems and incident analyses (Mirai and the XiongMai default-credential root cause, OTA-bricking case studies from Android AOSP and fleet-management vendors, certificate-expiry outage patterns, watchdog-timer design literature), cross-checked against the Glocol field experience that motivated the project, with candidate patterns that turned out to be too generic, unsupported, or undetectable from free text explicitly rejected and documented rather than silently dropped.
+public postmortems and incident analyses (Mirai and the XiongMai default-credential root cause, OTA-bricking case studies from Android AOSP and fleet-management vendors, certificate-expiry outage patterns, watchdog-timer design literature), cross-checked against the field experience that motivated the project, with candidate patterns that turned out to be too generic, unsupported, or undetectable from free text explicitly rejected and documented rather than silently dropped.